ACCOR: Attention-Enhanced Complex-Valued Contrastive Learning for Occluded Object Classification Using mmWave Radar IQ Signals: Methodology

 \subsubsection{Loss Function}

-A hybrid loss function is employed for this classification task.
+A hybrid loss function is employed for the classification task.
 While prior work relied on the standard cross-entropy loss, we adopt a hybrid loss combining weighted cross-entropy loss with contrastive loss, enhancing feature separability and robustness.
-Since pre-processed radar signals are generally very similar to each other, the contrastive component encourages greater separation of different class samples in the feature space, while the cross-entropy component provides information-theoretically sound label predictions.
-The formula for the total loss is defined as
+The contrastive term employs a supervised contrastive approach without data augmentation, contrasting positive and negative samples against a reference anchor (reference sample).
+Since preprocessed radar signals are generally very similar to each other, the contrastive component encourages greater separation of different class samples in the feature space, while the cross-entropy component provides information-theoretically sound label predictions.
+The total loss is defined as

-where $\ell_{\chi}$ and $\ell_{\kappa}$ denote the cross-entropy and contrastive losses, respectively.
-The parameter $\alpha$ serves as a tuning factor to assign more weight to one of the losses.
-Furthermore, the cross-entropy loss $\ell_{\chi}$ is defined in Eq. \ref{crossentropy} and the contrastive loss $\ell_{\kappa}$ in Eq. \ref{contr}.
+where $\ell_{\chi}$ and $\ell_{\kappa}$ denote the cross-entropy and contrastive loss, respectively.
+The parameter $\alpha$ serves as the weighting factor between the two loss terms.
+Furthermore, the cross-entropy loss $\ell_{\chi}$ is defined in Eq.~\ref{crossentropy} and the contrastive loss $\ell_{\kappa}$ in Eq.~\ref{contr}.